pkp/pkp-docs/translating-guide/en/managing-languages.md

 book: translating-guide
 version: 3.2
 ---
-# Managing Languages in PKP Software
+# Manage Languages in PKP Software

 ## How Languages and Locales Work